ljhearne/LST-bids/README.md

 CC (see [UQ espace](https://espace.library.uq.edu.au/view/UQ:734743) for details)

 ### ACKNOWLEDGEMENTS
-Kirsten Peterson helped write the codes to convert the BIDS data.
+Kirsten Peterson helped write the code to convert the BIDS data.
 Zoie Nott and Oscar Jacoby helped collect the data.

 ### HOW TO ACKNOWLEDGE
 Please cite [this paper](https://www.jneurosci.org/content/37/35/8399): Hearne, L. J., Cocchi, L., Zalesky, A., & Mattingley.
 (2017).
 Reconfiguration of brain network architectures between resting state and complexity-dependent cognitive reasoning, Journal of Neuroscience